allandecastro/VATNumberValidator/README.md

 # Installation

-You can find the managed solution into ./DeployVATNumberValidator/ folder.
+You can find the managed and unmanaged solution into ./DeployVATNumberValidator/ folder.

 Then you must follow these steps: